archethic-foundation/dex/README.md

 ```elixir
 swap(min_to_receive)
 ```
 This action allow user to swap a token of the pool against the other token.
 User must send the input token to the pool's genesis address.
 The pool will calculate the output amount and send it to the user.
-User can specify a slippage tolerence by providing the minimum amount of the output token to receive.
+User can specify a slippage tolerance by providing the minimum amount of the output token to receive.
 - `min_to_receive` is the minimum amount of the output token to receive

 ```elixir